celt29/reading-notes/Read01.md

   You can nest an UL in an OL, indent 4 spaces.
 You can also do an OL inside an OL tha same way.

 - Code
-To denote a word or phrase as code, enclose it in backticks (` `).
+To denote a word or phrase as code, enclose it in backticks \` `\.
-To escape backticks you may already have inplace of single or double quotes you do this \ \` `\ \ (but with no spaces).
+To escape double backticks you do a double backslash with no spaces with the backticks inside.
 - Horizontal Rules
 Do three dashes (---) on a line by themselves.
 - Links
-No spaces between brackets when using [ name ](website link).
+[ name ](website link) but with no spaces between the brackets and name.
-Quickly turn URL or email into a link enclose the link in < >.
+Quickly turn a URL or email into a link enclose the link in < >.
 Formating links add asterisks before and after the brackets and parens.
 For code, add backticks inside the brackets.
 - Images